eclipse-zenoh/zenoh-pico/README.md

   ```

 ## 3. Running the Examples
-The simplest way to run some of the example is to get a Docker image of the **zenoh** network router (see [http://zenoh.io/docs/getting-started/quick-test/](http://zenoh.io/docs/getting-started/quick-test/)) and then to run the examples on your machine.
+The simplest way to run some of the example is to get a Docker image of the **zenoh** router (see [http://zenoh.io/docs/getting-started/quick-test/](http://zenoh.io/docs/getting-started/quick-test/)) and then to run the examples on your machine.

 ### 3.1.
-Starting the zenoh Network Service
+Starting the Zenoh Router
-Assuming you've pulled the Docker image of the **zenoh** network router on a Linux host (to leverage UDP multicast scouting has explained [here](https://zenoh.io/docs/getting-started/quick-test/#run-zenoh-router-in-a-docker-container), then simply do:
+Assuming you've pulled the Docker image of the **zenoh** router on a Linux host (to leverage UDP multicast scouting as explained [here](https://zenoh.io/docs/getting-started/quick-test/#run-zenoh-router-in-a-docker-container), then simply do:
 ```bash
 $ docker run --init --net host eclipse/zenoh:master
 ```

 To see the zenoh manual page, simply do:
 ```bash
 $ docker run --init --net host eclipse/zenoh:master --help
 ```

+:warning: **Please notice that the `--net host` option in Docker is restricted to Linux only.**
+The cause is that Docker doesn't support UDP multicast between a container and its host (see cases [moby/moby#23659](https://github.com/moby/moby/issues/23659), [moby/libnetwork#2397](https://github.com/moby/libnetwork/issues/2397) or [moby/libnetwork#552](https://github.com/moby/libnetwork/issues/552)).
+The only known way to make it work is to use the `--net host` option that is [only supported on Linux hosts](https://docs.docker.com/network/host/).

 ### 3.2.
 Basic Pub/Sub Example
-Assuming that (1) you are running the **zenoh** network router,  and (2) you are under the build directory, do:
+Assuming that (1) you are running the **zenoh** router,  and (2) you are under the build directory, do:
 ```bash
 $ ./z_sub
 ```